ShadowTheAge/yafc/README.md

 # YAFC: Community Edition
 ### Why new repo?
-The [original](https://github.com/ShadowTheAge/yafc) YAFC repository has been inactive for years.
+The [original](https://github.com/ShadowTheAge/yafc) YAFC repository has been inactive for a year.
 Bugfixes piled up, but there was no one to review and merge them.
 This repository aims to fix that.

 ### Have you talked with the author?
 Yes, we have their approval.